apache/storm/RELEASING.md

 This will create all the artifacts that will eventually be available in maven central.
 This step may seem simple, but a lot can go wrong (mainly flaky tests).
 Note that this will create and push two commits with the commit message starting with "[maven-release-plugin]" and it will also create and publish a git tag, e.g. `v2.6.0`.
+> [!WARNING]
+> The full build can take up to 30 minutes to be completed

-3. Once you get a successful maven release, a “staging repository” will be created at http://repository.apache.org in the “open” state, meaning it is still writable.
+4. Once you get a successful maven release, a “staging repository” will be created at http://repository.apache.org in the “open” state, meaning it is still writable.
 You will need to close it, making it read-only.
 You can find more information on this step [here](https://infra.apache.org/publishing-maven-artifacts.html).

-4. Checkout to the git tag that was published by Step 1 above, e.g. `git checkout tags/v2.6.0 -b v2.6.0`.
+5. Checkout to the git tag that was published by Step 1 above, e.g. `git checkout tags/v2.6.0 -b v2.6.0`.
 Then build it with `mvn clean install -DskipTests`.
 Run `mvn package` for `storm-dist/binary` and `storm-dist/source` to create the actual distributions.

-5. Generate checksums for the *.tar.gz and *.zip distribution files, e.g.
+6. Generate checksums for the *.tar.gz and *.zip distribution files, e.g.
 ```bash
 pushd storm-dist/source/target
 sha512sum apache-storm-2.6.0-src.zip > apache-storm-2.6.0-src.zip.sha512